 This is part 1.
 The first five things.
 I got it written and wanted to post it.
 I don’t know when I’ll get to write part two.
 But enjoy these learnings…

-There’s also a part 2!
+There’s also a part 2 and a part 3!

 It’s a Saturday (when I’m writing – it will probably take a few days to write and publish this) and I realised yesterday that I have ten working days left of freelancing after more than ten years of working for myself.

 Perhaps I should share some “wisdom” I’ve gained in doing this?

 I feel like I’ve occupied a particular space in freelancing where people are really nice to each other and help each other out; where clients pay invoices quickly and people are forgiving of your work situation.

 I’m not sure if this is the ONLY freelancing space out there.
 Perhaps there is a darker side of it with highly-competitive people who are cut-throat in their approach, stingy with both money and time, and rude and unpleasant?
 But I’ve not come across it.

 And, if there is more than one freelancing culture, I’m not sure if I landed in this particular freelancing space by chance, or because I subconsciously am drawn to people who operate in the same ways that I try to.
 Did I engineer where I landed somehow?

 Regardless of how I got here, here’s some things I learned along the way.

 1. Never say never

 I always said there are two things I would never do.